GuiMarion/IDyOMpy/README.md

 ### To only use the short-term model:
     python3 App.py -t trainingFolder/ -s testingFolder/ -b 1

-Of course, all those parameters can be mixed together to reach the behavior you are looking for.
+Of course, all those parameters can be mixed to reach the behavior you are looking for.

 ## Usage: usage App.py [options]